How to prepare for a Graduate Interview?

 Know your own achievements:

 A good exercise when preparing for your interview is to get a blank page and force yourself to fill it with the specific, provable achievements you’ve had.
-Strong exam results you’ve obtained, projects you’ve successfully delivered in work, roles or responsibilities you’ve taken on outside of college requirements.
+For example, strong exam results you’ve obtained, projects you’ve successfully delivered in work and roles or responsibilities you’ve taken on outside of college requirements.